The AI Talent Gap Is Real. The Real Story Is About Readiness.

 The gap between ambition and readiness is enormous.

-The Numbers That Should Worry You
+The Numbers That Should Sober You

 The World Economic Forum's Future of Jobs Report 2025 paints a stark picture: